luhmann/evernote-to-raindrop-exporter/README.md

 #### Binary

 1. For Mac a binary is provided for your convenience.
-You can download it [here](https://github.com/luhmann/evernote-to-raindrop-exporter/releases/download/latest/etr).
+You can download it [here](https://github.com/luhmann/evernote-to-raindrop-exporter/releases/download/2.0.0/etr).
 2. Put it somewhere on your computer.
-Open your terminal at that location and do `./etr`.
+Open your terminal at that location and type `./etr`.

 #### From Source